ESSI-Lab/DAB/README.md

 <br/>

-Contributors to the ESSI-Lab DAB CE project are welcome: you can **report bugs and request enhancements** <a href="#Contact">contacting ESSI-Lab</a> or through the GitHub issue tracker.
+Contributors to the ESSI-Lab DAB CE project are welcome: you can **report bugs and request enhancements** <a href="#contact-essi-lab">contacting ESSI-Lab</a> or through the GitHub issue tracker.

-To **propose code contributions** please contact ESSI-Lab to coordinate the development effort and avoid duplications.
+	To **propose code contributions** please <a href="contact-essi-lab">contact ESSI-Lab</a> to coordinate the development effort and avoid duplications.

 The **ESSI-Lab Contributor License Agreement** needs to be signed by contributors to enable ESSI-Lab to accept community contributions to the DAB repository even more smoothly: now the signature of the agreement is integrated in the pull request.